madanyc/workfront-learn.en/help/integrations/g-suite-integrations/worfront-for-g-suite-integrations.md

 ---
-title: "[!DNL Workfront] for G Suite Integration"
+title: '[!DNL Workfront] for G Suite Integration'
 description: Learn how to convert an email to a [!DNL Workfront] task or issue, view and update [!DNL Workfront] work from Gmail, and approve [!DNL Workfront] work from Gmail.
 activity: use
 type: Tutorial
 team: Technical Marketing
 kt: 8813
+exl-id: 5a752e3c-81c3-4db9-8419-0e5de3483421
 ---
 # [!DNL Workfront] for G Suite Integration